Feds cite efforts to obstruct probe of docs at Trump estate | Law-Order

 It says, “In some instances, even the FBI counterintelligence personnel and DOJ attorneys conducting the review required additional clearances before they were permitted to review certain documents.”
 The investigation began from a referral from the National Archives and Records Administration, which recovered 15 boxes from Mar-a-Lago in January that were found to contain 184 documents with classified markings, including top secret information.

-The purpose of the Tuesday night filing was to oppose a request from the Trump legal team for a special master to review the documents seized during this month's search and set aside those protected by claims of legal privilege.
+The purpose of the Tuesday night filing was to oppose a request from the Trump legal team for a special master to review the documents seized during this month's search and to return to him certain seized property.
 U.S. District Judge Aileen Cannon is set to hear arguments on the matter on Thursday.

 Cannon on Saturday said it was her “preliminary intent” to appoint such a person but also gave the Justice Department an opportunity to respond.

 On Monday, the department said it had already completed its review of potentially privileged documents and identified a “limited set of materials that potentially contain attorney-client privileged information.”
-It said Tuesday that a special master was therefore “unnecessary.”
-In a separate development, the Trump legal team has grown with the addition of another attorney.
-Chris Kise, Florida's former solicitor general, has joined the team of lawyers representing Trump, according to two people familiar with the matter who were not authorised to discuss the move by name and spoke on condition of anonymity.
-Kise did not return messages seeking comment.
+It said Tuesday that a special master was therefore “unnecessary'' and that the presidential records that were taken from the home do not belong to Trump.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)